Statement on the release of Census income, poverty, and health insurance data for 2021

 While there was progress and reductions in poverty for almost every racial and ethnic group, large disparities remain among communities of color.
 For non-Hispanic white people, the 2021 poverty rate is 5.7%, but it’s 11.2% for non-Hispanic Black people, 11.2% for Hispanic people, and 9.5% for Asian people.

 The chart below (from Columbia University) shows the large gaps between the rates of poverty among people of different race/ethnicities.
 It also shows the impact federal relief measures have and how policies like the child tax credit can reduce poverty, particularly among communities of color who experience higher rates of poverty due to historic inequality.
-This graph also shows that policies can help change racial income inequality and improve lives
+This graph also shows that policies can help change racial income inequality and improve lives.

 nIn1c8NDOubNpC8E5rGiyP8xyjD3KYaw__CgNHqJ543PIsz9KYudJPSl7_96QX9fGsqNGboC4_bvPJjREk1Fyg-QPi3idjneRsk6KVVH4EyZFyDB1TJvAbq94cGESyvtNSVY1u32h7TlxfSQ2837VUa42EhKURPxvJ4SrNJKvlrDeR5_nCjOo0Z8OA